Is the best photo editing software in your pocket? Or, on your desk?

 When you edit on your PC – whether with Photoshop, Lightroom, or any other photo editing software – you have undoubtedly more control.
 Anyone who tells you differently is wrong – plain and simple.

-Yes, smartphone photography is getting better, but at this point it just can’t compete with the RAW data files that are created by its DSLR and mirrorless counterparts (read more about why here).
-While this is this case, it is worth noting that you should always shoot in the RAW on your smartphone so that you can have as big of data file as possible.
+Yes, smartphone photography is getting better, but at this point, it just can’t compete with the RAW data files that are created by its DSLR and mirrorless counterparts (read more about why here).
+While this is this case, it is worth noting that you should always shoot in the RAW files on your smartphone for maximum control when editing.

-Editing photos taken by your smartphone on your PC is ideal for all businesses regardless of location.
+Editing photos taken by your smartphone on your PC is ideal for all businesses and creators that want maximum quality.

 Cons to Editing Photos on your PC